kylebittinger/abdiv/README.md

 has the most species.
 For other measures, site 2 is regarded as more diverse; it has the most even distribution of species.

-In our documentation, you can find more info on each
+In our documentation, you can find more info on each α-diversity function.
-\(\alpha\)-diversity function.

 Having assessed the within-sample diversity, we can next ask about the number of shared species between sites.
 If species are shared, how similar is the distribution across species?
-There are many ways to quantify this between-sample diversity or \(\beta\)-diversity.
+There are many ways to quantify this between-sample diversity or β-diversity.

-We can view \(\beta\)-diversity as either the similarity or dissimilarity between sites.
-The functions in `ecofuncs` are written in terms of dissimilarity: similar sites will have values close to zero, and highly dissimilar sites will have values close to the maximum.
+We can view β-diversity as either the similarity or dissimilarity between sites.
+The functions in `ecofuncs` are written in terms of
+dissimilarity: similar sites will have values close to zero, and highly dissimilar sites will have values close to the maximum.

 The Jaccard distance counts the fraction of species present in only one site.
 The answer is 3 out of 5, or 0.6.